Skip to Navigation Skip to Content Skip to Search Skip to Site Map

 Tip!
 Are you setting up the LTI Assignment to replace a Direct Assignment in the current Blackboard paper, or replicate an old Direct Assignment in a past paper?

-If so, you might like to have the settings of the Direct Assignment you are copying open in one tab of your web browser (‘View Assignment’ > ‘Modify’) to refer to while creating the new LTI replica in another.
-Also note that Digital Learning may be able to help.
+If so, you might like to have the settings of the Direct Assignment you are copying open in one tab of your web browser (‘View Assignment’ > ‘Modify’) to refer to while creating the LTI replica in another tab or window.

 1. Navigate to the content area of the Blackboard paper where the new assignment needs to go.